-The Department of Planning, Transport and Infrastructure (DPTI) will improve safety for all road users along Findon Road and Rowells Road by installing a painted median scheme.
+The Department of Planning, Transport and Infrastructure (DPTI) has improved safety for all road users along Findon Road and Rowells Road by installing a painted median scheme.
 The project has provided safer crossing points for pedestrians, separate traffic, provided sheltered right turn lanes into side roads and reduced the risk of rear end collisions.

-The project will include the following works along Findon and Rowells roads, between Crittenden Road and Henley Beach Road:
+Works along Findon and Rowells roads, between Crittenden Road and Henley Beach Road included:

 - Installation of a painted median scheme, including right turn storage lanes

 - Installation of part-time and full-time bike lanes and some lighting upgrades

-Please note that parking times along Findon Road and Rowells Road will change and some parking restrictions will apply.
+Parking times along Findon Road and Rowells Road have changed and some parking restrictions apply.

 Note that in relation to painted islands, road users may drive on or over a single continuous line surrounding a painted island for up to 50 metres: